Work Zone Mobility and Safety Program

 Kansas Department of Transportation

 The Kansas DOT (KDOT) uses a Traffic Control Review Team (TCRT) to review randomly-selected construction and maintenance work areas on the State Highway System and off-system construction projects to determine the effectiveness of traffic control procedures.
-A minimum of three Districts are reviewed each year by the TCRT, resulting in a biannual review of each district.
-TCRT members are able to see how traffic control is being implemented and maintained in the field; identify any problem areas in the standard plans, specifications, and individual traffic control plans/transportation management plans; and assess if field practices meet appropriate practices and criteria.
+A minimum of three Districts are reviewed each year, resulting in a biannual review of each District.
+TCRT members see how traffic control is being implemented and maintained in the field; identify any problem areas in the standard plans, specifications, and individual traffic control plans; and assess if field practices meet appropriate practices and criteria.
 An overview of commonly found areas of concern is shared with all the Districts and key KDOT central office staff and is used as a learning tool that helps KDOT achieve high quality traffic control while maintaining uniformity across the State.
-More information about this example can be found in the KDOT Traffic Control Review Policy.
+More information can be found in the KDOT Traffic Control Review Policy.